MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/join-tables.md

 ### Retrieve relationship information

-You can use other tools and APIs to look up relationship data for the appropriate `linkToEntityName`, `linkToAttributeName`, `LinkFromEntityName` and `linkFromAttributeName` values to use.
-For more information see:
+You can use other tools and APIs to look up relationship data for the appropriate `linkToEntityName`, `linkToAttributeName`, `LinkFromEntityName`, and `linkFromAttributeName` values to use.
+For more information, see:

 - [Browse table definitions in your environment](../../browse-your-metadata.md)
 - [Query schema definitions](../../query-schema-definitions.md)